 Building and pest inspections should be done before you exchange contracts.
 You want to be sure that the property is structurally sound and isn’t housing termites or any other pests.
 Even new properties can have a problem that only a professional will be able to uncover.

 This is known as Lenders’ Mortgage Insurance, or Low Deposit Premium, and both protect the lender.
+The circumstances of your loan may also determine whether this will apply.

 As a home owner you may need some other forms of home insurance to protect your home and contents against fire, flood, theft and more.